pumppi/c5doctrine/README.md

 This is base package how to integrate Doctrine to Concrete5.
 I made this because there is lots of great features in Doctrine what I want to use with Concrete5 Package development.

+# Updates 1.9.2013
+Added newest versions of Doctrine 2.3.4.
+Changed the Database config file for more secure way to connect database.

 # Updates 17.11.2012

 I added Gedmo(https://github.com/l3pp4rd/DoctrineExtensions) extension for doctrine.
 Now